NishikantaRay/Avionics/README.md

 # Avionics

-A platform for booking flight with a chatbot using skyscanner api ,agora &auth0.
+A platform for booking flights with a chatbot using Skyscanner API, agora &auth0.

 ## Logo